dotoroart/cards/README.md

 - The purpose of this is for identifying which can be used with each other.

 #### *Color*

-- Cards may be of one of 6 Colors.
+Cards may be of any of 6 Colors:
-- They represent the different families of Breeds:
+  - Colorless: Human
   - Red : Hooves
   - Green : Scales
   - Blue : Aquatic
   - Yellow : Paws
   - Purple : Avian
-  - Colorless: Human

 ---